Theory of quantum error mitigation for non-Clifford gates

-When $U$ is non-Clifford, however, it is not generally possible to Pauli-twirl the associated noise using only single-qubit gates since $U P_j U^\dag$ can be entangling, meaning Step 1 breaks down.
+If the effective noise channel were not Pauli, e.g., if we tried to implement $\boldsymbol{M}=\boldsymbol{N}^\alpha$ directly for a generic, non-diagonal $\boldsymbol{N}$, Step 2 would generally require multi-qubit non-Clifford gates, which would introduce more noise that also must be mitigated, leading to a circular situation.
+But this is exactly the problem we face when $U$ is non-Clifford, as it is not generally possible to Pauli-twirl the associated noise using only single-qubit gates since $U P_j U^\dag$ can be entangling, meaning Step 1 breaks down \cite{santos:2024}.
 More colloquially, there is no way to reach $\mathcal{N}$ from both sides with arbitrary Paulis without introducing more entangling gates, which are themselves noisy.
 Or alternatively, in terms of PTMs, there is no apparent way to twirl $\boldsymbol{N}$ into a diagonal matrix which can, in turn, be amplified or inverted by a diagonal $\boldsymbol{M}$.
-That means that Clifford PEC and ZNE cannot correctly amplify or cancel noise on non-Clifford gates, in general.
+That means that Clifford PEC and ZNE cannot correctly amplify or cancel noise on non-Clifford gates.